mobxjs/mobx/docs/README.md

 A ton of credits for [Mendix](https://github.com/mendix), for providing the flexibility and support to maintain MobX and the chance to proof the philosophy of MobX in a real, complex, performance critical applications.

-And finally kudo's for all the people that believed in, tried and validated MobX.
+And finally kudo's for all the people that believed in, tried, validated and even [sponsored](https://github.com/mobxjs/mobx/blob/master/sponsors.md) MobX.

 ## Further resources and documentation